Kwansei Gakuin University: Study abroad agreements

-Kwansei Gakuin University has over 140 partner institutions overseas, and accepts more than 700 international students each year.
+Kwansei Gakuin University has over 140 partner institutions overseas and accepts more than 700 international students each year.

 Campus locations

 Since 1929, the university's flagship Uegahara campus has been located in Nishinomiya, Hyōgo.
 The Uegahara campus was designed in a "Spanish Mission" style by William Merrell Vories (1880-1964), an American missionary, architect, educator, and entrepreneur.
 In 2017, the campus won an achievement award for its design from the Architectural Institute of Japan.
 This campus is home to most of the administrative offices of Kwansei Gakuin.

 The Nishinomiya Seiwa Campus (2009–present) is home to the School of Education and Seiwa Junior College.
 It is 10 minutes away from the Nishinomiya Uegahara Campus on foot.

-The Kobe Sanda Campus (1995–present) is located in Sanda, Hyōgo and houses the School of Policy Studies and the School of Science and Technology.
-It has the same architectural style as its Nishinomiya-Uegahara predecessor, and is about an hour to 70 minutes from Nishinomiya by shuttle bus.
+The Kobe Sanda Campus (1995–present) is located in Sanda, Hyōgo, and houses the School of Policy Studies and the School of Science and Technology.
+It has the same architectural style as its Nishinomiya-Uegahara predecessor and is about an hour to 70 minutes from Nishinomiya by shuttle bus.

 The Osaka Umeda Campus (2004–present) is located a short walk from the main public transport cluster of Osaka City.
-It holds graduate school classes for working people, and offers support for lifelong learning and student job placement.
+It holds graduate school classes for working people and offers support for lifelong learning and student job placement.

 The Tokyo Marunouchi Campus (2007–present) is on the 10th floor of the Sapia Tower, next to Tokyo Station.
 In addition to serving as an information hub and offering lectures, the campus provides job placement support for alumni in the Tokyo metropolitan area.

 Athletics

-Kwansei Gakuin has one of the most diverse varsity athletic programs in Japan, with 34 varsity teams that compete in regional collegiate leagues.
-Although the school, unlike other private universities in the country, does not offer specific scholarships for student-athletes, it is still competitive with the top echelon of Japanese collegiate teams in the sports of American football, basketball, lacrosse and soccer.
+Kwansei Gakuin has one of Japan's most diverse varsity athletic programs, with 34 varsity teams competing in regional collegiate leagues.
+Although the school, unlike other private universities in the country, does not offer specific scholarships for student-athletes, it is still competitive with the top echelon of Japanese collegiate teams in the sports of American football, basketball, lacrosse, and soccer.

-The Fighters are one of the most decorated American football programs in Japan at the university level, with a record 33 national championships.
+The Fighters are one of Japan's most decorated American football programs at the university level, with a record 34 national championships.